yoshiumw/3dtictactoe/README.md

 ## Installation

-Clone the directory using git or download from [here.](https://github.com/yoshiumw/3dtictactoe/archive/master.zip)
+Clone the directory using Git or download from [here.](https://github.com/yoshiumw/3dtictactoe/archive/master.zip)

 ## Usage
-To use 3dtictactoe with your database, you will need to make the following changes in server.js
+To use 3dtictactoe with your database, you will need to make the following changes in the server.js file
-- Set the database's url
+- Set the database's URL
 ```
-var url = "your database url"
+var url = "your database URL"
 ```
 - Set the client database to your database
 ```